 The 1998 Equity Participation Plan provides that the maximum number of shares that may be subject to any awards granted under the 1998 Equity Participation Plan to any individual in any fiscal year cannot exceed 1,600,000.
 Assuming approval of this Proposal No. 2, the award limit will be raised to 4,000,000.
 The shares available for issuance under the 1998 Equity Participation Plan may be either previously authorized but unissued shares or treasury shares, and may be equity securities other than common stock.
 The 1998 Equity Participation Plan provides for appropriate adjustments in the number and kind of shares subject to the plan and to outstanding grants thereunder (including acceleration of vesting in some instances) in the event of a change in control or a recapitalization such as a stock split or stock dividend.
-If any portion of an option, SAR or restricted stock award terminates or lapses unexercised, the shares which were subject to the unexercised portion of such option, SAR or restricted stock award, will continue to be available for issuance under the 1998 Equity Participation Plan.
-In addition, shares of restricted stock which are surrendered by the holder or repurchased by us and shares which are delivered to us by a participant or withheld by us upon the exercise of an award in payment of the exercise price or in satisfaction of tax withholding obligations may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
+If any portion of an option, SAR or restricted stock award terminates or lapses unexercised, the shares which were subject to the unexercised portion of such option, SAR or restricted stock award, will continue to be available for issuance under the 1998 Equity Participation of such option, shares of restricted stock which are surrendered by the holder or repurchased by us and shares which are delivered to us by a participant or withheld by us upon the exercise of an award in payment of the exercise price or in satisfaction of tax withholding obligations may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
 No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
-No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan Revenue Code") to so qualify.
+No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
+No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
+No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
+No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
+No shares may again be optioned, granted or awarded under the 1998 Equity Participation Plan.
+No shar